JSpeedie/G2ME-legacy/README.md

 James
 ```

+Now when doing the Glicko 2 calculations, if `Julian`, `Isaiah`, or `James`
+did not attend a given event, they will receive the absence punishment which
+in Glicko 2 terms means a function is applied to their rd that raises it
+slightly.

 ### The 'r' flag

 `G2ME -r Julian`

-The r flag takes a player file, prompts the user for a new name and changes
+The `-r` flag takes a player file, prompts the user for a new name and changes
 the player file's Player 1 data to have the new name.

 ### The 'R' flag

 `G2ME -R Julian`

-The R flag takes a player file, and prints the set or game (if you used
+The `-R` flag takes a player file, and prints the set or game (if you used
 the `-g` flag to run the brackets) counts for the given player against
 every player they have played that the system knows about.
 Most useful
 for getting stats for commentary or for smack talking :^].